-Successful applicants for the granting of New Zealand Citizenship are required to attend a citizenship ceremony at Council offices.
+Successful applicants for New Zealand citizenship are required to attend a citizenship ceremony at Council offices.

-Attending a ceremony is a very important step in the process of becoming a New Zealand citizen and is an opportunity for you to publicly declare your allegiance to New Zealand.
+Attending a ceremony is an important step in the process of becoming a New Zealand citizen and is an opportunity for you to publicly declare your allegiance to New Zealand.

 At the Clutha District Council, citizenship ceremonies are held at Council meetings, depending on the number of new citizens.